goadesign/goa/roadmap.md

 ```

 And keep the error in the response struct instead.
 This means tweaking how error handling is done so
-tha the error handler middleware knows where to look for errors.
+that the error handler middleware knows where to look for errors.

 ## Code Generation Improvements